Users

 Main Configuration through Produce

-If the feature has been enabled, the Two-Factor Authentication link on the Profile page turns into a Disable link.
+To disable the 2FA the link on the Profile page turns into a Disable link.

 Additional Maintenance Option

-When editing a user, there is a new checkbox on their account indicating whether they have two-factor authentication enabled.
+When editing a user, there is a checkbox on their account indicating whether they have Two-Factor Authentication enabled.
 It will be checked and enabled if they do have it on, and unchecked and disabled if they have it off.

 An admin cannot turn on 2FA for another user because they need to get the secret key setup on their device first.
 However, the admin can disable the feature for a user.
 For example, the user lost their phone.

-Temporary Users are users who are external to the SmartIQ user base, also known as Guest or Anonymous users.
-They interact with forms on an ad-hoc basis either by saving and resuming an incomplete form or being assigned a specific task within a bigger workflow.
-A Temporary user must need at least an email address to receive an access code to progress in their assigned forms.
+Temporary Users are users who are external to the SmartIQ user base.
+They interact with forms on an ad-hoc basis either by saving and resuming an incomplete form or being assigned a specific task within a bigger Workflow.
+A Temporary user must have at least an email address to receive an access code to progress in their assigned forms.
+Temporary users exist only for the lifetime of the form or workflow they have been created for.

 Interface Feature Availability

-Logging in as a Temporary user available using Produce web interface only.
+Logging in as a Temporary user is available using the web interface only.

-- Assigned a task within a workflow.
-This sends an email allows with instructions and an access code to the assigned workflow task.
+2. Assigned a task within a workflow, this sends an email with instructions and an access code to the assigned workflow task.

-- Reassign the in progress form to a temporary user.
-This allows to reassign an in progress form to temporary user by providing the recipient name and email.
+3. Reassignthe in progress form to a temporary user, this allows to reassign an in progress form to temporary user by providing the recipient name and email.

 Note that this means that a temporary user can only exist in the start state when the user is saving it.
 Also, a task cannot be assigned to a temporary user via the Prepare Form API endpoint.
 It will need to be done via a workflow transition.